-- 1. To study Physical Facilities of Ashram Schools for Scheduled Tribes in Gujarat. - 2.
-To study the Human Resources of Ashram Schools for Scheduled Tribes in Gujarat. - 3.
-To study academic achievements of students of Ashram Schools for Scheduled Tribes in Gujarat. - 4.
-To study Enrollment and Drop-outs from the year 2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat. - 5.
-To study the classroom transactions in Ashram Schools for Scheduled Tribes in Gujarat. - 6.
-To study problems faced by Students, Teachers, and Administrators of Ashram Schools for Scheduled Tribes in Gujarat. - 7.
-To study suggestions of Students, Teachers, and Administrators for improvement of functions of Ashram Schools for Scheduled Tribes in Gujarat.
+- 1 To study Physical Facilities of Ashram Schools for Scheduled Tribes in Gujarat. - 2 To study the Human Resources of Ashram Schools for Scheduled Tribes in Gujarat.

+- 3 To study Enrollment and Dropouts from 2006 to 2013 of Ashram Schools for Scheduled Tribes in Gujarat. - 4 To study the classroom transactions in Ashram Schools for Scheduled Tribes in Gujarat. - 5 To study academic achievements of students of Ashram Schools for Scheduled Tribes in Gujarat. - 6 To study students, Teachers, and Administrators of Ashram Schools for Scheduled Tribes in Gujarat. - 7 To study suggestions of Students, Teachers, and Administrators for improvement of functions of Ashram Schools for Scheduled Tribes in Gujarat.